Are you planning a visit to Bangkok? I love Thailand so much we call it our 2nd home.

-There are at least 6 reasons to visit Bangkok City, it is not only the food, and the people, but the temples and the shopping, and the buzz of an incredibly busy and frenetic city.
+There are at least 6 reasons to visit Bangkok City, it is not only the food, and the people, but the temples, canals, architecture and shopping, and the buzz of an incredibly busy and frenetic city.
 Have you visited?

 Bangkok is a great city for a stopover en route to Europe.
 We have visited so many times we have lost count.

-We have given you some options for a 12-hour stopover in Bangkok plus further options on what to do if you have more time in Bangkok and especially more time in Thailand for your next holiday
+We have given you some options for a 12-hour stopover in Bangkok plus further options on what to do if you have more time in Bangkok and especially more time in Thailand for your next holiday.
+There are some excellent day trips from Bangkok if you can plan to visit the capital for at least 4 days.

 We visit Bangkok regularly and stay in different hotels each time.
 There are so many hotel options in Bangkok.
 Some of the best family hotels in Bangkok are so affordable for families that what you save on accommodation can be put toward some great family experiences.